sourceduty/Patent_Advisor/README.md

 Designed to be friendly, professional, and supportive, the Patent Advisor GPT engages users in a personalized manner.
 It asks clarifying questions and fills in missing details when possible, tailoring its advice to meet the specific needs of each user.
 By addressing users by name and adapting its guidance to their unique situations, it aims to create a helpful and user-friendly experience, making the patent application process more accessible and manageable.

 #
+### Parent Trolling

+This custom GPT, designed to assist with patent applications and intellectual property strategies, stands in stark contrast to patent trolls who seek to exploit legal systems for profit.
+Unlike entities that charge fees based on the revenues of others' innovations, this Patent Advisor GPT is included with the ChatGPT subscription service, providing users with equitable, transparent, and straightforward support.
+It empowers inventors, entrepreneurs, and businesses by offering guidance on drafting claims, understanding filing requirements, and protecting their intellectual property—all without hidden costs or profit-sharing schemes.
+By promoting accessibility and knowledge, it democratizes patent assistance and helps innovators focus on creating value rather than navigating legal hurdles.

+#
 ![No Patents](https://github.com/user-attachments/assets/7d0c8262-dcd7-4c02-b847-d26386043798)

 #